Spyros Markezinis: Premiership under the dictatorship

 In 1973, the predominantly royalist Hellenic Navy staged an abortive attempt to overthrow the military regime.
 Junta strongman Papadopoulos retaliated by deposing the already self-exiled King Constantine II, and appointing himself President of the Republic further to a controversial referendum.

 In face of growing difficulties with the economy, popular dissent and increasing diplomatic isolation, the Greek junta was seeking ways for a transition to some form of parliamentary rule.
 Papadopoulos sought support from the old political establishment, and Markezinis accepted to undertake the mission to help lead the country back to parliamentary rule in a process that was called metapolitefsi.

-In September 1973, he was appointed by Papadopoulos Prime Minister of Greece, with the task to lead Greece to parliamentary rule.
+In September 1973, he was appointed by Papadopoulos as Prime Minister of Greece, with the task to lead Greece to parliamentary rule.
 He accepted the task, subject to a commitment by Papadopoulos to curtail any military interference.
 Papadopoulos proceeded to abolish martial law, and eased censorship of the press.
 Free elections were promised, in which political formations including part of the traditional left-of-centre were expected to participate.

 However, the Communist Party of Greece (KKE), banned since the civil war, and United Democratic Left (EDA), the party which mostly fronted for KKE during the years of democratic rule, were not expected to be re-legitimised or allowed to participate.
 In any case, most leading politicians of the old guard refused to participate in any contacts with the ruling junta, insisting on an unconditional and immediate reinstatement of democratic rule.

 In November 1973, the Athens Polytechnic uprising broke out.
 The student protests in front of the Polytechnic evolved into a clearly political, quite vocal and rather widespread, albeit peaceful, rebellion against the dictatorship.
 After approximately three days and nights of continuous mass gatherings in front of the Polytechnic, the protests were put down by force, through the use of tanks and army units which stormed the building during the night of 17 November.
 On 25 November, Taxiarkhos Dimitrios Ioannides used the events as a pretext to stage a countercoup that overthrew Papadopoulos.
 Ioannidis arrested Markezinis, cancelled the elections, and fully reinstated martial law.
 His regime crumbled in July 1974, after the coup against Makarios III by the Greek junta of Ioannidis which led to the Turkish invasion of Cyprus.

 The restoration of democracy

 Markezinis was involved in the negotiations in July 1974 that led to the return of democratic government under Karamanlis's national unity government.
-Markezinis's Progressive Party remained an active political party, albeit a small one, whose main success consisted of electing a delegate to the European parliament in 1981.
+Markezinis's Progressive Party remained an active political party, albeit a small one, whose main success consisted of electing a delegate to the European Parliament in 1981.
 Markezinis spent his latter years writing his memoirs and on the political history of contemporary Greece.